Stuycs-K/project03-final-10-watkinsg-velazquezi/DEVLOG.md

 ### 2024-01-10 - Fixed Server, added new util methods
 Helped fix the select issue where the file descriptors were being cleared after every slect call.
 Added a new method to find the biggest value in an array given the size of the array
+The server now quits successfully on ^C, while closing the clients. discovered the remove method needed to tell clients to close

 ### 2024-01-11 - Brief description
 Expanded description including how much time was spent on task.